ovh/docs/pages/platform/databases/postgresql_05_connect_python/guide.it-it.md

 ---
-title: PostegreSQL - Connect with Python
+title: PostgreSQL - Connect with Python
-excerpt: Connect to your Public Cloud Databases for PostegreSQL using the Python programming language
+excerpt: Connect to your Public Cloud Databases for PostgreSQL using the Python programming language
 slug: postgresql/connect-python
 section: PostgreSQL - Guides
 order: 302